 Flag of Viet Nam Viet Nam

-Viet Nam has been a State Party to the World Heritage Convention since 1987.
-With 9 inscribed properties, the country maintains a well-established presence on the World Heritage List.
+Since 1987, Viet Nam has participated in the World Heritage Convention.
+With nine inscribed properties, the country maintains a well-established presence on the World Heritage List.
+Viet Nam ranks 23rd worldwide and 8th in Asia by number of World Heritage Sites.
 The majority of its sites are cultural properties, reflecting a strong emphasis on historical and architectural heritage.
 One of these properties is shared with neighboring countries, demonstrating cooperation across borders in heritage conservation.

 Viet Nam as a State Party to the World Heritage Convention